joevegacoding/ApolloJournal/README.md

 Built entirely with Swift except for couple of methods written in Objective-C, the iOS version of Apollo Journal is built in accordance with the Human Interface Guidelines implemented by Apple.
 The main view is a TableViewCell with a Title, Body and an image link contained in each cell.

 ## Backend
-Node.js was used to built the backend in JSON format with Express.js and Sails MVC.
-Users-specific data are stored as objects such as the Title, the Body and the Image for each post.
+Node.js was used to build the backend in a JSON format with Express.js and Sails MVC.
+Users-specific data such as the Title, the Body and the Image are stored in a local server as objects.
 The user can create and/or login to their account with their email and password.

 ## Contact
 If you have any questions, I'd be more than happy to chat on Twitter @JosephCodes_